Robert Bungey

 Robert Wilton Bungey (4 October 1914 – 10 June 1943) was an Australian fighter pilot of the Royal Air Force (RAF) and later the Royal Australian Air Force (RAAF) during the Second World War.
 Officially, he was credited with five aerial victories and thus qualified as a flying ace but there is some uncertainty regarding this.

 From Fullarton, in Adelaide, Bungey joined the RAAF in 1936 but after completing his flight training was discharged and accepted on a short service commission in the RAF.
 He was sent to the United Kingdom, where he was posted to No. 226 Squadron and flew Fairey Battles in the early stages of the Second World War.
 After the Battle of France, he transferred to Fighter Command and was posted to No. 145 Squadron.
 He flew in the later stages of the Battle of Britain.

 Promoted to squadron leader in February 1941 he was given command of the Australian No. 452 Squadron, which he led for several months.
 Later in the war he commanded RAF stations before relinquishing his commission in January 1943 and transferred to the RAAF reserve.
 He returned to Australia later in the year.
 He was due to take command of a fighter wing in the far north of Australia but, distraught and depressed after the recent death of his wife, he shot himself and his son in Adelaide.
 The son survived and later wrote a biography of his father.

 Early life

 Robert Wilton Bungey, the son of Ernest and Ada Blanche Bungey, was born on 14 October 1914 at Fullarton, a suburb of Adelaide, South Australia.
-He was educated at Glenelg Primary School before going on to Adelaide High School.
+He was educated at Glenelg Primary School before going to Adelaide High School.
 After completing his schooling, he found employment as a clerk in the insurance industry.

 In July 1936, Bungey entered the Royal Australian Air Force (RAAF) and went to Point Cook for flight training as an air cadet.
 After 12 months, his course completed and he was discharged from the RAAF to take up a short service commission in the Royal Air Force (RAF).
 On 26 August 1937, he was commissioned as a pilot officer for a five-year period of service in the RAF.
 Bungey was posted to No. 226 Squadron, a unit of Bomber Command that operated the Fairey Battle light bomber from Harwell.
 In May 1939, he was promoted to flying officer.